shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

     ![Screenshot of the create Microsoft Sentinel.](Images/hol3-e5-t2-s2.png "Microsoft Sentinel")

-    > Note: If you are prompted with Microsoft Sentinet free trial activated pop-up, click on ok.
+    > Note: If you are prompted with Microsoft Sentinel free trial activated pop-up, click on ok.

 1. On the **Add Microsoft Sentinel to a Workspace** page, select the **AzureMigrateWS<inject key="DeploymentID" enableCopy="false" /> (1)** workspace and click on **Add (2)**.
 If prompted, Microsoft Sentinel free trial activated, click on Ok.